 File Naming Conventions References

 Effective file naming is the cornerstone for building a successful paperless office.
 It is also essential for effective collaboration between individuals working on common business activities.
 The names you assign to your electronic documents constitute the foundation for the proper management of your documents.
 A document that is given a well structured name based on a file naming convention is easy to search for, identify and retrieve.
-However, the key to successfully executing this strategy is that everyone adheres to file naming policy set in place.
+However, the key to successfully executing this strategy is that everyone must adhere to the file naming policy set in place.
 This insures consistency, precision and reliability and contributes to efficiency and increased productivity especially in collaborative work environments where file sharing takes place.

 Reference List